Skip to content

 Before You Disembark

-• Public transport fills quickly (book ahead if possible)
+• Public transport fills quickly so book ahead if you can

 • Most shops take contactless payment